 How to Protect Your Privacy on Smart Devices

 Almost all your devices, perhaps most importantly your computer and smartphone, collect data.
 To make sure your Windowns PC or iPhone doesn't gather too much personal information about you, it's important to keep a good overview of your privacy settings on these devices.

-Every device or operating system has its own privacy settings and terms and conditions.
+Privacy on Different Devices and Operating SystemsEvery device and operating system has its own privacy settings and terms and conditions.
 This means that Android privacy settings look different from iOS privacy settings.
-To make sure you get your preferred level of privacy on your device you can check out a guide.
+To make sure you get your preferred level of privacy on your device, you can check out our guides above.
 Some settings are hidden and can be hard to find, especially if you don't know what to look for.
-In this dossier you can find tips, guides, and articles that tell you all you want to know about the privacy settings of devices and operating systems.
+In this section, you'll find tips, guides, and articles that tell you all you need to know about the privacy settings of different devices and operating systems.

 A lot of our data is stored on our devices or as part of online databases.
 This means that, most of the time, we have very little control over our own privacy.
 We save and share information, but most often never delete it, which makes it very hard to guarantee and protect our privacy.
 Every time your private details are shared with a tablet, smartphone, or laptop, there's a possibility that you won't be able to delete that information.
 This means out privacy is continuously at risk.